prchyr/t576Analysis/README.md

 ev->setInterpGsNs(20);

-/*which will set the sample rate for all resultant graphs to 20GS/s. subsequent calls to ev->loadSurf[Scope]Event(xx) will have this level of interpolation applied. details are in the source.
+//which will set the sample rate for all resultant graphs to 20GS/s.
-*/
+//subsequent calls to ev->loadSurf[Scope]Event(xx) will have this level
+//of interpolation applied. details are in the source.

 ```
 future releases will have all sorts of things, like pointing maps and correlations etc.